NFDI4Energy/EFZN_rdm/README.md

 </details>

-While maybe not as critical for society at large, scientists can face similar problems when trying to access old data or programmes that were written for other purposes but are now needed for current tasks: Data are insufficiently labeled, have been overwritten, commercial computer programmes have been discontinued or process details were not recorded.
+While maybe not as critical for society at large, scientists can face similar problems when trying to access old data or programs that were written for other purposes but are now needed for current tasks: Data are insufficiently labeled, have been overwritten, commercial computer programs have been discontinued or process details were not recorded.

-**Research Data Management (RDM)**  aims to break this dynamic by ensuring a sustainable and coherent strategy for all data types throughout the research process, enabling researchers to store, access and re-use their own work effectively and safely and opening their findings worldwide to improve on cross-disciplinary collaboration, monitoring and replication.
+**Research Data Management (RDM)**  aims to break this dynamic by ensuring a sustainable and coherent strategy for all data types throughout the research process.
+This enables researchers to store, access and re-use their own work effectively and safely and opening their findings worldwide to improve on cross-disciplinary collaboration, monitoring and replication.

 RDM includes all activities associated with processing, storage, preserving and publication of research data.